farahconor/summer23/README.md

 For clusters with more than one BCG, an asterisk was added after the number, i.e. 1*
 Some clusters have an 'x' instead of a number, as these are currently awaiting review from Professor Donahue

 In addition to fixing this list, I have performed some rudimentary.
-The file 'bcg_coords_compare.csv' includes the angular separation of each BCG from the cluster center as well as the difference in redshift.
-With this I produced a graph of angular separation versus entropy for clusters with entropy profiles:
+The file 'bcg_coords_compare.csv' includes the angular separation of each BCG from the cluster center, the difference in redshift, and the kpc distance from BCG to cluster center.
+The kpc distance was calculated using astropy's 'FlatLambdaCDM' class, with constants H0=70km/sec/Mpc and Ωm0=0.27.
+With this I produced a graph of kpc distance versus entropy for clusters with entropy profiles, as well as histograms of the kpc distance distribution:

 ![angular sep vs entropy graph](https://github.com/farahconor/summer23/blob/main/BCGs/bcg_separation_vs_k0/bcg_separation_vs_k0.png)